drew-abbo/mcfunc_compiler/README.md

 mcfunc ./src/main.mcfunc
 ```

-Files passed in this way can be imported by the file name without the path.
+Files passed in this way can be imported by their file name (without the parent
+path).

 ```mcfunc
 import "main.mcfunc";